Lists of UK number one singles

+These are the lists of singles to top the official UK singles charts in each respective decade from the charts' inception in 1952 as well as the Christmas number ones.

 The Christmas number one single is a single that reaches number one on the national pop music charts in the week in which Christmas Day falls.
 It is primarily a pop culture phenomenon in the United Kingdom and Republic of Ireland.